Tutorial | Data transfer with visual recipes#

 Important

-The Prepare recipe operations are run using the DSS engine, and the data are then pushed into the database.
-See the reference documentation to learn more about how the Prepare recipe creates the schema of the output dataset with respect to choosing storage types.
+The DSS engine runs the Prepare recipe operations, and then pushes the data into the database.
+The reference documentation on Schema for data preparation provides more detail about how the Prepare recipe creates the schema of the output dataset with respect to choosing storage types.

 Congratulations!
 You’ve successfully transferred data to a database using two different visual methods.